Bagoum/suzunoya-unity/Suzunoya.LICENSE.md

-All source code in the BagoumLib, Mizuhashi, Suzunoya, and BeatDetectorApp subprojects is distributed under the MIT license, provided immediately below.
+All source code in the BagoumLib, Mizuhashi, Scriptor, Suzunoya, and BeatDetectorApp subprojects is distributed under the MIT license, provided immediately below.

 ```
 Copyright (c) 2021 Bagoum <reneedebatz@gmail.com>